 While the main on your street is being rehabilitated, you will be provided water through an above-ground, temporary water main system.
 The system is disinfected, sampled and tested using the same procedures as all City of Madison water pipe installations.
 Ramps will be constructed over the bypass main at driveways and road crossings to maintain traffic flow.

 While being served on the bypass system, your existing water meter will removed and then reinstalled once the rehabilitation is complete.
-Meter work will require appointments to be made with the project contractor, FER-PAL Construction.
+Meter work will require appointments to be made with the project contractor.
 More detailed information regarding the temporary water system and associated water meter work will be distributed closer to the start of construction activity.

 Will I still have water service during construction?